retiolus/Lemmy.py/README.md

 # Lemmy.py

-**Le code source de ce projet est hébérger sur Codeberg: https://codeberg.org/retiolus/Lemmy.py**
+**The source code for this project is hosted on Codeberg: https://codeberg.org/retiolus/Lemmy.py**

 Python wrapper for the Lemmy ( https://github.com/LemmyNet/lemmy ) API.
 Based the official [Lemmy TS library](https://github.com/LemmyNet/lemmy-js-client).